Skip to main content

 What makes it unique: It’s quaint size

 With one of the oldest Christmas Tree traditions in Europe, Tallinn’s Winter Market celebration is both grand and quaint.
 Every year since 1441, the citizens of Tallinn have put up a Christmas tree in the Town Hall Square.
-Today, that tradition is further celebrated with a small market — only 30 or so stalls — that host all the typical fairs with the epic backdrop of a small, medieval old town.
+Today, that tradition is further celebrated with a small market, only 30 or so stalls, which host all the typical fairs with the epic backdrop of a small, medieval old town.

 Like so many of the places on this list, the Winter Market is the perfect opportunity to hop around and try different local dishes like mouth-puckering sour cabbage and rich black pudding alongside hot, rum-based Vana Tallinn liqueur and sweet, sweet gingerbread treats.
 And since this is Estonia, you know it’s bound to be cold this time of year.
 Be sure to shop the stalls for some warm, festive holiday wears like wool hats or plush jackets.